blocknomic-technologies/open-trading-platform-UI/README.md

 $ git clone https://github.com/blocknomic-technologies/open-trading-platform-API.git
 $ cd open-trading-platform-API
 $ npm install
-(In the root directory search for the keys.js file and input your API keys for the exchanges) (To run simply type)
+(In the root directory search and edit the keys.js file and input your API keys for the exchanges) (To run simply type)
 $ node debug.js
 (open up https://trader.blocknomic.com) and see if you are connected.